L0n9W01f/Learning-note.l0n9w01f1.github.io/README.md

 ### **Topic:** Data Science vs. Data Analysis
 > * **Initial thought:** I thought Data Science was about "organizing information."
 > * **Correction:** Data Science is actually about **"understanding the unknown."** Organizing information is more about the "Process" and "Analyze" steps of Data Analysis.

+## Module 2
+### Data life cycle
+> 1. Plan
+> 2. Capture
+> 3. Manage
+> 4. Analyze
+> 5. Archive
+> 6. Destory

+### Explore data analyst tools
+> 1. spreadsheet : to colect, store, organize, and sort information
+> 2. Databases and query languages
+> 3. visualization tools (Tableau, Looker)
+> 4. Programming Language : to prepare, process, analyze, and share data

+### Terms and definitions for Course 1, Module 2
+> Database: A collection of data stored in a computer system

+> Formula: A set of instructions used to perform a calculation using the data in a spreadsheet

+> Function: A preset command that automatically performs a specified process or task using the data in a spreadsheet

+> Query: A request for data or information from a database

+> Query language: A computer programming language used to communicate with a database

+> Stakeholders: People who invest time and resources into a project and are interested in its outcome

+> Structured Query Language: A computer programming language used to communicate with a database

+> Spreadsheet: A digital worksheet

+> SQL: (Refer to Structured Query Language)

+## 🔄 Self-Corrections & Retakes
+### Topic: Formula vs. Function
+> Initial thought: I mixed up the definitions of preset commands and manual instructions.

+> Correction: A Formula is a set of manual instructions, whereas a Function is a preset command.
+Functions make analysis more efficient.
+>